rev-net/memo/pitch.md

 ### RRG Mission

-Bet on revnets to encourage the growth and sustainability of open internet economies.
+Encourage the growth and sustainability of open internet economies – large and small – through revnets.

 ### Bottom line

-RRG accumulates $REV and adds value to it in three ways: being the trusted gateway to revnets through portals like [revnet.app](https://revnet.app) that let anyone browse and participate, building dev tools that make revnets easier to integrate within financial and white labeled applications, and accelerating new revnets.
+RRG accumulates $REV and adds value to it in three ways: marketing [revnet.app](https://revnet.app) – the trusted web link to browse and participate in revnets through, building dev tools that make revnets easier to integrate within financial and white labeled applications, and accelerating new revnets in dynamic ways.

 The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.
 RRG receives a portion of both $REV issuance and buybacks as the fees come in.